We compare quotes from all the leading insurers

 Psychiatric cover

 Psychiatric cover in group health insurance is essential for mental health treatment, which can be costly.
-Despite the expenses, it's worth it, considering mental health issues cost the UK £70 billion each year.
-This business health insurancecover shows support for employees' mental well-being, helping them stay healthy and productive.
+Despite the expense, it can be worth it, considering mental health issues cost the UK £70 billion each year.
+This business health insurance cover shows support for employees' mental well-being, helping them stay healthy and productive.

 Dental and optical cover

-Dental and optical cover in group health insurance is important for routine care like eye tests and dental checkups, which are not usually covered.
-Including this benefit in company health insurance allows employees to visit opticians and dentists under the policy, ensuring their basic eye and dental health needs are met.
-While policies often cover surgical procedures such as cataract removal or wisdom tooth extraction, routine care is typically not included unless specified.
+Dental and optical cover in group health insurance can help with the cost of routine care like eye tests and dental checkups.
+Including this benefit as part of a company health insurance policy allows employees to visit opticians and dentists, ensuring their basic eye and dental health needs are met.

 Cover for family members

 Group health insurance often extends coverage to immediate family members of employees, including spouses and dependent children.
-Depending on the employer's policy, the cost of adding family members to the plan may be borne by either add family membersthe employee or the employer.
-This option allows employees to ensure the health and well-being of their loved ones, providing peace of mind knowing that their family members have access to the same quality healthcare benefits.
+Depending on the employer's policy, the cost of adding family members to the plan may be borne by either the employee or the employer.
+This option allows employees to ensure the health and well-being of their loved ones, providing peace of mind that their family members have access to the same quality healthcare benefits.

 Hospital coverage and choice

-Employers have the flexibility to select private hospitals and facilities covered by their group health insurance plan.
-Major hospital groups available through UK health insurers include NHS private facilities and various private hospital networks.
-Some insurers offer full hospital coverage as standard, in group health plans while others categorize hospitals with different premium costs.
-Employers must assess what suits their employees best when choosing hospital coverage options to ensure comprehensive healthcare access.
+Employers have the flexibility to select the private hospitals and facilities covered by their group health insurance plan.
+Major hospital groups available through UK health insurers include private NHS facilities and various private hospital networks.
+Some insurers offer full hospital coverage as standard in group health plans, while others categorise hospitals with different premium costs.
+Employers must assess what suits their employees best when choosing hospital coverage options to ensure appropriate access to healthcare.

 Shared Responsibility